Zhi-Ming Zheng, M.D., Ph.D.

 In KSHV lytic infection, a viral lytic gene ORF57 (mRNA transcript accumulation or MTA) encodes a multifunctional, caspase-7 sensitive protein to regulate the expression of a subset of viral lytic genes at the posttranscriptional level.
 We demonstrated that ORF57 carries out this function by binding to the RNA MRE (MTA responsive element) and interacting with cellular RNA-binding proteins.
 ORF57 functions as a viral splicing factor and promotes RNA splicing by interacting with the spliceosomal machinery and by attenuation of SRSF3 activities.
 ORF57 binds to and stabilizes viral RNAs by interaction with host RNA capping, export, and polyadenylation factors.
 ORF57 promotes IL6 expression by interrupting miRNA-mediated RNA instability and translational repression.
 ORF57 also blocks PKR activation and plays an important role in KSHV inhibition of stress granule formation and innate immunity.

 Our lab has extensive collaborations on various projects with many investigators.
-Our current collaborators are Adrian Krainer of Cold Spring Harbor Laboratory, Craig Meyers of Pennsylvania State University school of Medicine, Louise Chow of the University of Alabama at Birmingham school of Medicine, Paul Lambert of University of Wisconcin School of Medicine, Thomas Tuschl of Rockefeller University, Neil Christensen of Pennsylvania State University School of Medicine, Xin Xie of Zhengjiang University School of Medicine Women's Hospital, Ke Lan of the State Key Laboratory of Virology, Wuhan University and Robert Yarchoan, Michael Kruhlak, Chuxia Deng, Jun Zhu, Donald Court and Maggie Cam of NIH.
+Our current collaborators are Craig Meyers of Pennsylvania State University school of Medicine, Louise Chow of the University of Alabama at Birmingham school of Medicine, Paul Lambert of University of Wisconcin School of Medicine, Thomas Tuschl of Rockefeller University, Neil Christensen of Pennsylvania State University School of Medicine, Xin Xie of Zhengjiang University School of Medicine Women's Hospital, Ke Lan of the State Key Laboratory of Virology, Wuhan University, Lifang Zhang of Wenzhou Medical University and Michael Kruhlak, Chuxia Deng, Jun Zhu, Donald Court, Shuo Gu, Yun-Xing Wang and Maggie Cam of NIH.